July 16, 2019 | EVBox

 Even today, we operate in the two-dimensional landscape of nation-states (fig. 2), with corporations and political parties competing over resources and fighting over ideologies.

-But, for him, the image of Earthrise (fig. 1) represents the world as it truly is.
-Earthrise was taken by the Apollo 8 astronauts 50 years ago and highlights Garan’s premise that we are one people traveling through the Universe together on one planet toward one common destiny.
 In the image of Earthrise, there are no national borders.
 In order to make progress, we cannot afford to make decisions based upon the two-dimensional map where countries are clearly divided.
 We need to design and build a future that is based on Earth—on humankind.

+To him, Earthrise (fig. 1) embodies three pillars: interdependence, long-term thinking and profound collaboration.
 These three principals are what will lead us to a brighter future, one where we all can live in peace and harmony.
 But how do we get there?

 During his six months in space, Garan got into the routine of appreciating Earth.
 He often wondered what the world would look like in 50 years, and how humans can overcome the challenges facing our planet.
 He believed that we humans already have all of the technology and resources needed to solve the problems facing our planet but, while in space, he wondered why these problems still persist.